Deopham History

 Legacy

-Substantial restorations of the church took place during Rev. Hibbert Wanklyn’s tenure; these are marked by a plaque on the north wall:-
+Substantial restorations of Deopham church took place during Rev. Hibbert Wanklyn’s tenure which are listed in the schedule found here.
+These are marked by a plaque on the north wall:-

 Footnotes